Best whiskies for Burns Night

 Another favourite of ours and often overshadowed by bigger brands, the Deanston is such good value.
 What it delivers on the palate is brilliant.
 It's soft and creamy, indulgent with gentle vanilla and honeyed notes and finishes with a hint of exotic spice and liquorice yet with a certain lightness of touch.
 I always have a bottle in the cabinet.

 Mackmyra is a Swedish distillery.
 As a range, it's always been a very solid choice.
 For me, the trademark Mackmyra style is the pear and apple combo.
 Whatever bottling you go for, you'll get this comforting fruitiness.
-If you like it light, go for the Brukswhisky or the seasonal Bjorksav.
-If you want it a bit warmer and rugged, the Svensk Rok is great.
-It marries a peaty (smoked barley) style with a smoked juniper cask ageing.
-It's unique and I love it (P.S. makes a great old fashioned too, wink wink)
+If you like it light, go for the Brukswhisky or the Cognac cask influenced Limousin.
+If you want it a bit warmer and rugged, the Stjarnrok is great.
+This single malt uses their Rok whisky that marries a peaty (smoked barley) style with a smoked juniper cask ageing.
+This is then further aged in Oloroso, ex-bourbon and american oak for extra complexity and balancing flavours.
+Expect an ooooomph of flavour and warmth for the colder months with this new edition.
+It's unique and I love it.
+(P.S. makes a great old fashioned too, wink wink)

 Whatever you decide, be curious and enjoy the journey.
 It's a fascinating one.